branisted/8-bit-ALU/README.md

 # 8-bit ALU Project
-Implementation of a structurally designed 8-bit Arithmetic Logic Unit (ALU) using Verilog with ModelSim.
+Implementation of a structurally designed 8-bit Arithmetic Logic Unit (ALU) using Verilog with simulation done in ModelSim.

 ## Folder Structure
 - `docs/` contains all of the documentation for the project.